aminamiah1/AssessmentTracker/README.md

 To create a user, the ps team can use the api located at (url)api/ps-team/user/post and pass details in the request body.
 Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
 If successful creates a new user entry in the User table.

+# Get Assessment(GET)

+To get an individual assessment's details by id, the ps team can use the api located at (url)api/ps-team/assessment/get?id=(number).
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful retrieves all the assessment's details.

+# Get All Assessments(GET)

+To get all assessments, the ps team can use the api located at (url)/api/ps-team/assessments/get.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful retrieves the assessments and all their releated fields.

+# Get All Modules(GET)

+To get all modules in the system, the ps team can use the api located at (url)/api/ps-team/modules/get.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful retrieves all the modules and their releated fields.

 ## Module leaders

 # Assessment(DELETE)